breellz/Rapid-Xpress/README.md

 Template comes with authentication, custom error handling, rate limiting and more

-`$ rapid-xpress create express`

-To use a specified template e.g mvc

-`$ rapid-xpress create express --variant mvc`
+`$ rapid-xpress create`

+You will be prompted to select a variant from the available options (e.g., mongodb, postgres).

 Project dependencies are automatically installed and you'll be prompted for your project attributes